• Home

 Cuyahoga Valley National Park, Ohio

-Cuyahoga Valley National Park is still an underrated national park in the US and the ONLY national park in Ohio.
-It sits between Cleveland and Akron, runs along the Cuyahoga Valley River, and was declared a national park as recently as 2000.
+Despite being the ONLY national park in Ohio, Cuyahoga Valley National Park is an underrated national park in the US.
+It sits between Cleveland and Akron, runs along the Cuyahoga Valley River, and was only declared a national park in 2000.

 There are 20 miles of hiking, biking, and horse trails, the most well-known being the Ohio & Erie Canal Towpath Trail.
 For winter travelers, there is a Winter Sports Complex with ski trails, ski resorts, and sledding hills nearby.